COVID-19 in Shanghai: no new local infections

 Imported cases

-The second patient is a Chinese working in Finland who arrived in another province on June 20.
-The patient arrived at the local airport on June 21.
+The second patient is a Chinese studying in Canada who arrived at the local airport on June 20.

-The third and fourth patients are Chinese working in Panama who arrived at the local airport on June 22 via the Netherlands.
+The third patient, a Chinese visiting relatives in Denmark, and the fourth patient, a Chinese studying in the United Kingdom, arrived at the local airport on June 22 on the same flight.

-The fifth patient is a Chinese working in the United States who arrived at the local airport on June 23.

 Imported asymptomatic infections

-The first case is a Chinese traveling in France who arrived at the Pudong International Airport on June 21.
+The first case is a Chinese working in the United States who arrived at the Pudong International Airport on June 18.

-The second case is a Chinese studying in the US who arrived at the local airport on June 22.
+The second case is a Chinese studying in the United Kingdom who arrived at the local airport on June 22 via Denmark.

-The third case is a Chinese working in Tanzania who arrived at the local airport on June 22 via the Netherlands.
+The third case is a Chinese traveling in the US who arrived at the local airport on June 23.

-The fourth case, a Chinese studying in the US, and the fifth case, a Chinese working in the US, arrived at the local airport on June 23.
+The fourth case is a Chinese working in the US who arrived at the local airport on June 24.

-From February 26 to June 24, of all the 58,135 local confirmed cases, 57,473 have been discharged upon recovery and 74 are still hospitalized, including one severe case and two critical cases.
+From February 26 to June 24, of all the 58,135 local confirmed cases, 57,496 have been discharged upon recovery and 51 are still hospitalized, including one severe case and one critical cases.
 A total of 588 fatalities have been reported.